-Several human rights groups and individuals are opposing the burial of former Senator Juan Ponce Enrile at the Libingan ng mga Bayani, asserting he does not deserve a hero's honor due to his role in human rights violations during Martial Law.
+Several human rights groups and individuals opposed the burial of former Senator Juan Ponce Enrile at the Libingan ng mga Bayani, asserting he did not deserve a hero's honor due to his alleged role in human rights violations during Martial Law.

 Victims' groups cite that under Enrile's tenure as defense minister, an estimated 70,000 individuals were illegally detained, 35,000 tortured, 3,000 extrajudicially killed, and at least 700 forcibly disappeared.

-These groups further state that Enrile never showed remorse, instead justifying Martial Law and his involvement in the authoritarian regime, while remaining silent on the alleged corruption during that time from which he reportedly benefited.
+These groups further state that Enrile never showed remorse, instead justifying Martial Law and his involvement in the authoritarian regime.

-Despite opposition, statesman and former Chief Presidential Legal Counsel Juan Ponce Enrile was laid to rest with full honors at the Libingan ng mga Bayani in Taguig City on Saturday, November 22, 2025.
+Despite opposition, former Senator Juan Ponce Enrile was laid to rest with full honors at the Libingan ng mga Bayani in Taguig City on Saturday, November 22, 2025.

 The National Union of Peoples' Lawyers stated that conferring hero status on Enrile is part of an effort to 'rehabilitate' his name for his role in martial law atrocities.